An easy guide for expats on how to get Anmeldung in Germany in 3 simple steps!

 Step 1: Gather Your Documents Required for Anmeldung

-Authorities require you to get Anmeldung within two weeks of moving into an apartment.
+Authorities require you to get Anmeldung within 2 weeks of moving into an apartment.
 This also applies every time you move home within Germany.

 You need the following documents to apply for Anmeldung in Germany: